SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote>

 The **evidence** of your salvation by Grace is proven by the way that you live, and works are the byproduct of salvation, not it's cause.
 A true Christian does not practice sin, but a christian going through sanctification can make mistakes.

+If a Christian's life is devoid of the fruit of the Holy spirit (Gal 5:22-23), and instead is full of the works of the flesh (Gal.
+5:19-21), they have likely fooled themselves (James 1:22), becoming false professors (2Pe 2:21-22).

+In this article we examined the difference between lip service (Tit 1:16; Is 29:13; Mt 15:8) and justification.
+One path lead to the practice of sin (1Jn 3:9-10) and the other to soteriological sanctification (Phil 2:12).

 So in conclusion, let us not give unrepentant sinners false hope; rather, let us declare the whole counsel of God: “You must be born again” (Jn 3:7).